mozaik-association/mozaik/docs/3Mandates-module.md

 Several functionalities are available in the mandates module:

 - Mandates management (consult, create, remove, edit)
-- selection committees
+- selection committees and applicants
-- Applicants
 - The invalidation of mandates
 - The renewal of mandates

+PARLER QUELQUE PART DES CHAMPS A REMPLIR SUR UN MANDAT / FAIRE UN LIEN AVEC LA STRUCTURE

-## Selection committee
+## Selection committees

-In order to elect a person for a mandate, the first step is to create a selection committee.
-It is created with the information previously created in the Mozaik structure module (Legislature, designation assembly...).

-Once the selection committee is created, you can add candidates to this committee by clicking on the "add a new candidature" button.
+Selection committees can be created in Mozaïk in order to manage the results of elections (political elections, internal elections):

+- Follow-up of candidates
+- Results of elections
+    - Elected candidates
+    - Substitutes
+    - Non-elected candidates
+- Automatic creation of mandates

+Mozaïk doesn't have a function yet to organise elections / votes.
+Only the follow-up of candidates and the result of the votes can be handled in Mozaïk.

+Once a candidate is elected/selected, a (political/internal) mandate will automatically be created for this candidate.
+Selection committees are not mandatary, as mandates can directly be created in Mozaïk (without working with candidates and elections).

 !!!info

-    This whole part is an option offered by Mozaik to better follow-up the election of proxies.
-However, it is possible to directly create a mandate without going through these steps.
+     Once a selection committee is created, you can easily add candidates to this committee by clicking on the "add a new candidature" button.

+METTRE LES CHAMPS EN ANGLAIS SUR LES SCREENSHOTS ( COMMUNE, COMMUNAL COUNCIL, LEGISLATURE, DESIGNATION COUNCIL, MANDATE CATEGORY)

 <figure markdown>
 ![screenshot 15](img/screen15.png)